 Guitarist Vivian Campbell has had a very distinguished career.
-Since 1992, he's been a member of Def Leppard, with who he'll be inducted into the Rock And Roll Hall Of Fame in Brooklyn on March 29.
-He's also with Last In Line, the band who began as a tribute band to Dio but have just released their second album of original material, II.
+Since 1992, he's been a member of Def Leppard, who were inducted into the Rock And Roll Hall Of Fame in Brooklyn in 2019.
+He's also with Last In Line, the band who began as a tribute band to Dio.

 Campbell started out with NWOBHM hopefuls Sweet Savage, before getting a big break when being chosen as the first guitarist with Dio, and then signing up with Whitesnake at the height of their commercial power in the late 80s.
 He's also worked with Lou Gramm, Riverdogs and Shadow King.